fonsecapeter/pycoroutines/README.md

     bottom: 30
 ```

-4. Multi-thread the pipeline with a multi-threaded coroutine pipeline member
+4. Multi-thread the pipeline with a threaded coroutine pipeline member
 ```python
   # threaded.py
   @coroutine